What is Stakeholder Management?

-A company’s focus on its stakeholders
+Stakeholder Management – a company’s focus on its stakeholders

 Stakeholder identification is the first step in stakeholder management.
 It aims to identify all individuals and organisations that are directly or indirectly affected by or have a concrete interest in the company’s activities.
 It forms the basis for stakeholder analysis, the second step in stakeholder management.
 The analysis identifies the most important stakeholders for a project or development, their goals, motives and attitudes.
 The result forms the basis for stakeholder communication.
 It describes the regular exchange of information between the company and its stakeholders.

 Even if at first glance it seems as if communication is a continuous task, identification and analysis are often more than just snapshots.
 New stakeholders are added, others lose interest, some change their goals and attitudes.
 Stakeholder management as a whole is therefore a continuous and very important activity of a company.

-Success factors in stakeholder management
+Success factors in Stakeholder Management

 The following factors are essential for successful stakeholder management: